ysfylcnky/laravel/README.md

 # Laravel Web Programming Project

 This project was developed as part of the **Web Programming** course.
-It was created to practice core Laravel concepts and to prepare for the final exam.
+It aims to demonstrate the fundamental concepts of the Laravel framework and to prepare for the final exam.

 ---